swells/js-example-fraud-score/README.md

 By default, the build configuration assumes an instance of the DeployR server is running on `localhost`.
-If your instance of DeployR is running at some other IP address then please udpate the `host` property in the configuration file `config/config.json` as appropriate:
+If your instance of DeployR is running at some other IP address then please update the `host` property in the configuration file `config/config.json` as appropriate:

 ```